CraftAcademyLabs/ca_course/week3/portfolio_challenge/1_basic_react_setup.md

 ## Getting started with React

 React is a popular JavaScript library for building user interfaces.
 It was created by developers at Facebook and has quickly became very popular among developers.
-One way to look at React is that it is the view layer for web applications (the V in Model - View - Controller), but it is much mare than that.
+One way to look at React is that it is the view layer for web applications (the V in Model - View - Controller), but it is much more than that.
 There's several concepts that React introduces that drastically changes the way you approach building web applications and user interfaces.

 React allows you to create highly reusable UI components like checkboxes, radio buttons, dropdown lists, list boxes, buttons, toggles, text fields, date fields, etc. Each of these components, or custom HTML tags, can have their own functionality that displays relevant DOM elements.
 That is pretty convenient and makes web development more efficient and allows for richer user experience.
 If you want to know more about this library, head over to Facebook’s resources ["Why React?"](https://facebook.github.io/react/docs/why-react.html) and ["Why did we build React?"](https://facebook.github.io/react/blog/2013/06/05/why-react.html) as they thoroughly explain the technical design choices that make React particularly unique.

-It is very convienient to start your journey toward becoming a React-developer by using some of the many popular app generators.
+It is very convenient to start your journey toward becoming a React-developer by using some of the many popular app generators.
 [Create React App](https://github.com/facebook/create-react-app) is a tool built by developers at Facebook to help you build React applications.
 It saves you from time-consuming setup and configuration by abstracting a lot of what makes a React application work away from you.
 However, there are a number of reasons you may want to make your own implementation, or at least have some idea of what it’s doing underneath the hood.
 In this course, we will do just that.

 We will set up our application using three tools - a package manager, a bundler and a compiler.